Protesters rally in Cairo's Tahrir Square against security forces

 In unusual defiance of the army, some activists wrote on social media about their desire to overthrow what they call the new "military junta", a reference to the interim government installed by the army after Mursi's removal.

-"Our goal must be summed up as the downfall of the ruling military junta," an activist said on a Facebook page set up to organize the protests that begin this evening.
+"Our goal must be summed up as the downfall of the ruling military junta," an activist said on a Facebook page set up to organise the protests that begin this evening.

 Interim Prime Minister Hazem el-Beblawi visited Tahrir earlier in the day to lay the cornerstone of a planned memorial that is disputed.